knpuniversity/symfony2-rest/knpu/episode5/finishing-the-battle.md

 earlier: `$this->throwApiProblemValidationException()` and pass it the `$form` object.
 This will grab the validation errors off and create that response.

-Finally, we have a `BattleModel` object that's populated with the `Programmer` and `Project` objects sent in the request.
+At this point, we have a `BattleModel` object that's populated with the `Programmer` and `Project` objects sent in the request.
 To create the battle, we need to use the `BattleManager`.
 Do that with `$this->getBattleManager()` - that's just a shortcut to get the service - `->battle()` and pass it `$battleModel->getProgrammer()` and